5 habits of highly effective CIOs

 The bottom line

 To finish off where we started, I believe the most successful CIOs all share several key attributes.
-Among these, understanding who they’re working for, prioritizing what matters the most, delegating decision-making to the most appropriate parties and utilizing the IPS to its full capacity are tops on my list.
-While these habits are by no means an exhaustive list of all the qualities that comprise a strong and effective CIO, I firmly believe that the best in the business routinely exhibit these four traits.
+Among these, understanding who they’re working for, prioritizing what matters the most, extending their resources, delegating decision-making to the most appropriate parties and utilizing the IPS to its full capacity are tops on my list.
+While these habits are by no means an exhaustive list of all the qualities that comprise a strong and effective CIO, I firmly believe that the best in the business routinely exhibit these five traits.